Trump Administration Demands CNN Retract And Apologize For ‘Stunt’ Poll Showing Joe Biden Ahead

-President Donald Trump’s re-election campaign sent a cease and desist letter to CNN demanding that the news outlet apologize for a retract a poll that shows him lagging behind former Vice President and presidential hopeful Joe Biden.
+U.S. President Donald Trump’s reelection campaign sent a cease and desist letter to CNN demanding that the news outlet apologize for and retract a poll that shows him lagging behind former vice president and presidential hopeful Joe Biden.

 “It’s a stunt and a phony poll to cause voter suppression, stifle momentum and enthusiasm for the President,” the letter read.
 It called for not only a retraction, but for CNN to issue a “clarification” to correct the numbers.

 The letter accused CNN of polling people who weren’t registered to vote or people who skewed liberal.
-It also argued that the poll was conducted before May’s jobs numbers were released, though CNN notes that the poll was in fact conducted on June 5 when the news was released.
+It also argued that the poll was conducted before May’s jobs numbers were released, though CNN notes that the poll was, in fact, conducted on June 5 when the news was released.

 The letter added that the poll asked unfair questions because it focused on race relations rather than job creation.

 The campaign sent the message to CNN President Jeff Zucker and was quickly dismissed.
-CNN spokesperson Matt Dornic said that the network wouldn’t be apologizing or retracting the poll, which was released on Monday.
+CNN spokesperson Matt Dornic said that the network wouldn’t be apologizing for or retracting the poll, which was released on Monday.

 “We stand by our poll,” he said.